MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 ### How can I sign up for Power Automate?

-There are two possible ways for individuals to sign up for Power Automate through the web portal:

-Just go to [flow.microsoft.com](https://flow.microsoft.com), select **Try free** on the top right-side of the screen, and then provide your email address to complete the sign-up process.
+Just go to [flow.microsoft.com](https://flow.microsoft.com), select **Try free** on the top right-side of the screen, and then provide your information to complete the sign-up process.

 [Sign up for Power Automate](sign-up-sign-in.md) includes more details.